RanaJunaidMajeed842/Survey-form/README.md

-Certainly!
-Here's a sample description for your GitHub repository:

 Simple Survey Form Project
 This repository contains a simple survey form project created using only HTML and CSS.
 The project was assigned as part of my learning journey through FreeCodeCamp's Responsive Web Design Certification.